 Speed: 870 km/h

-Corsair has its own Technical Department.
-This is responsible for operational maintenance of the airline’s aircraft at its main base at Orly, but also in Fort-de-France, Pointe-à-Pitre and on Reunion.
-The Corsair Technical Department represents:
+Corsair has its own technical department.
+It is responsible for the line maintenance of the airline’s aircraft at its main base in Orly and at the bases in Fort-de-France, Pointe-à-Pitre and Saint-Denis de la Réunion.

-Covering activities relating to production, logistics, purchasing, engineering, planning and quality for ensuring the maintenance and monitoring of the aircraft in the very best of safety conditions.
+- All activities relating to production, logistics, purchasing, engineering, planning and quality for ensuring the maintenance and monitoring of the aircraft in the very best of safety conditions.

-An operating budget for aircraft servicing of approx. 50 million euros in 2012.
+- The operating budget for the maintenance of the aircraft was approximately 50 million euro in 2012.

-In 1994, the Corsair Technical Department obtained JAR 145 certification, which guarantees aircraft operation under optimum safety conditions.
+Since 1994, the Corsair technical division has had JAR 145 certification, which guarantees the operation of airplanes under optimal safety conditions.

 On the ground

-In May 2008, Corsair was granted IOSA accreditation, the label issued by the IATA (International Air Transport Association).
-This label certifies the company’s membership of a recognised quality system, and to its commitment in relation to all safety matters.
+Since May 2008, Corsair obtains IOSA accreditation, with the label issued by IATA, the International Air Transport Association.
+This attests to the airline’s adherence to a recognised quality system, and to its commitment in relation to all safety matters.